dgaydukov/cert-aws/files/sa.md

 * each ec2 performs it by default
 * if your instance is NAT instance - it not a source/destination, it just a proxy to other instances.
 That's why for Nat instance you should disable it.

-ENI (elastic network interface) - logical networking component in a VPC that represents a virtual network card that has attributes:
-* primary private IPv4 (from VPC range)
-* public IPv4
-* elastic IPv4
-* IPv6, mac-address, security groups and so on...

-You can create ENI by going to `EC2 => Network & Security => Network interfaces` and create network interface.
-You can create ni (network interface) and attach/detach it to ec2 instance.
-Every instance in VPC has a default ni - primary network interface, you can't detach it.
-You can create new and attach.
-Number of ni that can be attached to ec2 depends on it's size (more computing power - more ni can be attached).

 There are several instance types.
 You can get full view [here](https://www.ec2instances.info)
 * C (good for CPU load)